Rethunk-Tech/mcp-golang/README.md

-# MCP Template Node
+# MCP Golang

-A template repository for creating Model Context Protocol (MCP) servers in Node.js/TypeScript.
-This template demonstrates a simple notes management system using the MCP protocol.
+A Model Context Protocol (MCP) server that provides Go language tools for LLMs to analyze, test, and format Go code.

 ## What is MCP?